COASTGUARD WHANGAMATA VOLUNTEER TRAINING and COURSES

 Role: The SAR Controller directs operations for incidents requiring searches or in emergency situations.
 In the above situations, the SAR Controller will initiate the tasking of necessary agencies eg CRV, Police or Ambulance and then bring in N.Z.
 Rescue Coordination Center.
 At that point R.C.C.N.Z. would in all probability take over management of the operation with the SAR Controller responsible for Coastguard assets.

-Training: The SAR Controller is a specialized role requiring an intensive week long course at the Police College in Wellington.
-This role requires that the incumbent has considerable boating experience and is familiar with the wider scope of Coastguard procedures.
+Training: The SAR Controller is a specialized role requiring intensive and specialised training This role requires that the incumbent has considerable boating experience and is familiar with the wider scope of Coastguard procedures.
 SAR Controllers are typically drawn from experienced Duty Officers.

 Whangamata Volunteer Coastguard arranges boating courses for the public: